Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Surfers flock to Tahiti year after year for the amazing wave and weather conditions here.
+Surfers flock to Tahiti year after year for the amazing wave and weather conditions here, while honeymooners dream of staying at the luxury resorts.
 One of the best places for surfers to hang out is the village of Teahupoo, and the Billabong Pro Surf Competition takes place here too.
 The best months for surfing here are May, June, July, and August.
-Tahiti is also an incredibly popular wedding and honeymoon destination.
+It’s easy to see why Tahiti is an incredibly popular wedding and honeymoon destination with its idyllic landscapes.
 If you plan your visit for July, you can attend the Heiva Festival, which features Tahitian crafts, dances, and performances.

-Lord Howe Island in the Tasman Sea is a convenient getaway spot from Australia; it’s less than two hours by plane from Brisbane and Sydney.
+Home to some of the best beaches in the world, Lord Howe Island in the Tasman Sea is a convenient getaway spot from Australia; it’s less than two hours by plane from Brisbane and Sydney.
 However, it still remains in pristine condition and made it onto the World Historic Register for its rare plant and animal life.
-This is an idea spot for eco-tourists who want to escape crowded island areas and experience some of the world’s best day hikes.
-This is a prime bird watching destination and popular for snorkeling, fishing, and scuba diving too.
+This is an ideal spot for eco-tourists who want to escape crowded island areas and experience some of the world’s best day hikes.
+This is a prime bird-watching destination and popular for snorkeling, fishing, and scuba diving too.
 There are quite a few types of accommodations for tourists here, including lodges, apartments, retreats, and even treehouses.
 Top picks are the Pinetrees Lodge, which is an oceanfront spa resort, and the Capella Lodge, which is an island retreat with chic rooms, a great restaurant, and free Wi-Fi.

 But if getting in touch with nature sounds more appealing for your island adventure, consider visiting the Vava’u Islands of Tonga.
 This is a great place for animal and wildlife lovers because you can actually swim with humpback whales here.
 These islands are a pit stop on the whales’ annual migration route, and there are tour operators that take visitors out to see the whales.
 If being that close to these large creatures makes you a bit squeamish, you can also book a boat tour to view their majestic beauty from a safe distance.

 The Cook Islands are a slightly less intense and expensive island experience compared to Bora Bora.
 Although these islands are growing in popularity, especially as a wedding destination, they still offer off-the-grid travel experiences in a serene setting.
-The weather is great here year-around and the vibe is laid back.
+The weather is great here year-round and the vibe is laid back.
 Rarotonga is the capital of the Cook Islands and as tropical and beautiful as any capital could be.
-It’s the center of tourism and also easy to get your bearings because the island is only about 32 kilometers around in size.
+It’s the center of tourism and also easy to get your bearings because the island is only about 20 miles around in size.

 Samoa is made up of 10 islands and located about halfway between New Zealand and Hawaii.
 Most visitors to Samoa begin their journey on Upolu because that’s where the airport is and Apia because that’s the capital.
 However, if you’re looking for unspoiled beauty and sheer relaxation, head to Savai’i.
 This is one of the largest Polynesian islands, with gorgeous beaches and volcanoes.
 Savai’i is made up of traditional villages, with no large towns to distract you from the getaway you crave.

-Fiji consistently ranks as the #1 spot to visit in the South Pacific, and the Yasawa Islands are an excellent place to add to your Fiji travel itinerary.
+Fiji consistently ranks as the top spot to visit in the South Pacific, and the Yasawa Islands are one of the most beautiful islands.
 These islands form a long chain along the coast of Viti Levu, which is the main island of Fiji.
 A visit to these islands promises a low-key, local experience because they are mostly populated with locals rather than tourists.
 Some tourists opt for small cruise ships to see these islands and the Mamanuca.
-Local companies offer four and seven-day intimate cruises that accommodate 100 or less passengers.
+Local companies offer intimate cruises that accommodate 100 or fewer passengers.

 A conversation about the Pacific’s islands wouldn’t be complete without mentioning the amazing diving opportunities from the islands here.
 One of the best places to go diving in the Pacific is around Vanuatu, especially if you like to see more than just fish below the water’s surface.
 The area Espirito Santo is known for its fabulous wreck dives that are steeped in history and intrigue.
 Divers in this area have uncovered in-tact ship rooms, cooking utensils, weapons, and medical supplies while exploring this region.